 If you’ve put on a little holiday weight since being in Hawaii, Kapiolani Park has plenty of trails for hiking, jogging, or casual strolling.
-The park also sits next to Kalakaua Avenue where you’ll find some of the tastiest eateries in Oahu.
-Grab takeout lunch at one of the restaurants and enjoy it at the park.
+The park also sits next to Kalakaua Avenue, where you’ll find some of the tastiest eateries in Oahu.
+Grab a takeout lunch at one of the restaurants and enjoy it at the park.

 For an adventurous swimming experience on your Oahu travel itinerary, head to the energetic Kaimana Beach.
 The compact beach sits just south of Waikiki, with blue ocean waters setting the scene.

 Surfing is the top activity at Kaimana.
 You’ll also find it a decent swimming spot if you’re comfortable in water that’s a little rougher than other Honolulu beaches.